clemenscodes/nx-plugins/packages/nx-cmake/README.md

 ### Prerequisites

-NOTE: Windows is not supported.
+NOTE: Windows is not natively supported.
+Using WSL2 and installing the dependencies should work though.

 The following tools need to be installed for this plugin to work correctly: